taisho6339/gobake/README.md

 ## Overview

-gobake is a cli tool to generate a file to export environment values for Go.
+gobake is a cli tool to create directories for application and a file to export GO environment values.

+### Feature

+- make directories for your application
-gobake sniffs your own project's GOPATH automatically and then creates a file to export your GOPATH.
+- sniff your own project's GOPATH automatically and then create a file to export it.

 ## Build